npm package discovery and stats viewer.

 }

-QuillmarkError is a structural interface, not a class — the WASM layer throws a real Error and attaches the property, so there is no constructor to instanceof against; narrow with isQuillmarkError (which also works on errors from any build or WASM instance in the page).
+QuillmarkError is a structural interface, not a class: the WASM layer throws a real Error and attaches the property, so there is no constructor to instanceof against.
+Narrow with isQuillmarkError, which also works on errors from any build or WASM instance in the page.

-diagnostics is always non-empty — length 1 for most failures, length N for backend compilation errors. message is derived from diagnostics (diagnostics[0].message for single-diagnostic errors; an aggregate "<N> error(s): <first.message>" summary for compilation failures).
+diagnostics is always non-empty: length 1 for most failures, length N for backend compilation errors, and message is derived from it.
+The same shape applies to every throw site:

-• engine.render / session.render — backend compilation failures and validation errors.
+• engine.render / session.render: backend compilation failures and validation errors.

 Lifecycle

-The wasm bindings are built with --weak-refs, so dropped Document, Quill, and RenderSession handles are reclaimed by FinalizationRegistry without manual .free() discipline. .free() is still emitted as an eager teardown hook for callers that want deterministic release.
+The wasm bindings are built with --weak-refs, so dropped Document, Quill, and LiveSession handles are reclaimed by FinalizationRegistry without manual .free() discipline. .free() is still emitted as an eager teardown hook for callers that want deterministic release.

-The package floor is Node 22+ (engines: { node: ">=22" }) and current evergreen browsers; --weak-refs itself only needs Node 14.6+.
-The using sugar shown below (explicit resource management) needs Node 24, but is optional — the try / finally fallback runs on the Node 22 floor.
+The package floor is Node 24+ (engines: { node: ">=24" }) and current evergreen browsers; --weak-refs itself only needs Node 14.6+.
+The using sugar (explicit resource management) is on that floor and optional; an explicit try / finally is the equivalent, and the form that also runs in a browser that hasn't shipped it:

-const session = engine.open(quill, doc);
+const session = await engine.open(quill, doc);

 try {